- Study Groups

 Loyola University New Orleans (LOYNO) is committed to a policy of ensuring that no otherwise qualified individual with a disability is excluded from participation in, denied the benefits of, or subjected to discrimination in university programs or activities due to his or her disability.
-The University is fully committed to complying with all requirements of the 1990 Americans with Disabilities Act (ADA) as amended by the 2008 Americans with Disabilities Amendments Act (ADAAA) and the Rehabilitation Act of 1973 (Section 504) as amended and to providing equal educational opportunities to otherwise qualified students with disabilities.
+The university is fully committed to complying with all requirements of the 1990 Americans with Disabilities Act (ADA) as amended by the 2008 Americans with Disabilities Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act of 1973 as amended and to providing equal educational opportunities to otherwise qualified students with disabilities.

-The Grievance Procedure is not intended and shall not supersede other University policies and procedures, which may exist for addressing alleged violations of ADAAA and/or Section 504, and other issues of concern for which separate University policies and procedures exist, including for example, grade appeals.
-Students are encouraged to consult with the Director of Disability Services or her respective designees regarding the most appropriate University policy or procedure to address a particular concern.
+The grievance procedure is not intended and shall not supersede other university policies and procedures, which may exist for addressing alleged violations of ADAAA and/or Section 504, and other issues of concern for which separate university policies and procedures exist, including for example, grade appeals.
+Students are encouraged to consult with the Director of Disability Services or the Special Needs Counselor regarding the most appropriate university policy or procedure to address a particular concern.

 Students with disabilities are responsible for contacting the Director of Disability Services or the Special Needs Counselor if reasonable accommodations are not implemented in an effective and timely manner.
 Disability Services is located in Marquette Hall 112.
 The Director of Disability Services and the Special Needs Counselor can be reached at 504-865-2990.
 The Director of Disability Services can also be reached by email at email@example.com.